-Barlow lenses are a fundamental accessory in every astronomer’s tool belt.
-They are a very cost-effective way to get access to additional magnification ranges without having to invest big amounts of money.
+A Barlow lens is a fundamental accessory in every astronomer’s tool belt.
+It is a very cost-effective way to get access to additional magnification ranges without having to invest big amounts of money.

 This is why it can be frustrating when a brand new Barlow lens doesn’t work as expected or when the only thing you are getting from its lens is a blurry or out-of-focus image.

 There are a few reasons why a Barlow lens could be giving you trouble.
 In this article, we will take a look at the most common causes and will show you how to fix them step by step.
 In most cases the solution is simple, you just need to know what you are looking for.